Budibase/website/content/blog/how-to-make-a-web-app/index.md

 The number 1 reason startups fail, is down to the failure to achieve product-market fit.

-Marc Andreessen defined the term as follows:
+Marc Andreessen defined the term product-market fit as follows:

 “Product/market fit means being in a good market with a product that can satisfy that market.”